syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 # Swiping in .NET MAUI Chat (SfChat)

-In `SfChat`, you can enable swiping by setting the `SfChat.AllowSwiping` property to `true`.
+In `SfChat`, you can enable swiping by setting the `AllowSwiping` property to `true`.
 When you swipe left or right on a message, swipe views appear.
 It provides customizable swipe templates for swiping on the left and right sides.
-You can also limit how far you can swipe on a message by setting the `SfChat.MaxSwipeOffset` property.
+You can also limit how far you can swipe on a message by setting the `MaxSwipeOffset` property.

 ### Swipe templates

-The Swiping can be customized by using the `SfChat.StartSwipeTemplate` when swiping towards the `right` and `SfListView.EndSwipeTemplate` when swiping towards the `left`.
+The Swiping can be customized by using the `StartSwipeTemplate` when swiping towards the `right` and `EndSwipeTemplate` when swiping towards the `left`.
 The content inside the swipe template is arranged based on the offset values when swiping a message.

 {% tabs %}
 {% highlight xaml hl_lines="17 40" %}